ethereum-optimism/superchain-ops/tasks/eth/base-002-fp-upgrade/README.md

 1. Upgrades the `OptimismPortal` proxy implementation.
 2. Upgrades the `SystemConfig` proxy implementation.

-Details on the upgrade procedure can be found in [EXEC.md](./EXEC.md).
-Signers need not validate the, but they are provided for reference.

 ## Preparing the Upgrade

 The contract implementations and new proxies for the Fault Proof system have been pre-deployed to mainnet.